 Fashion & Beauty

-An Informal Guide to Workwear: Form, Function and Fashion
+An Informal Guide to Workwear: Form, function and fashion

+Workwear has transcended its utilitarian roots to become a staple in modern wardrobes.
+Originally designed for labor-intensive jobs, today’s workwear blends durable, well-made, and sustainable clothing with fashion.
 In a world of increasingly fast fashion, workwear provides a sustainable alternative as a statement of endurance and quality.
-An Informal Guide to Workwear explores the links to the past and the fascinating history of how this style became a staple.
-Stunningly illustrated in Wes Robinson's signature vibrant and playful style, this book is perfect for anyone interested in discovering more about the history of fashion and style.
+An Informal Guide to Workwear explores the links to the past and the incredible history of how this style became a staple.
+Workwear pieces include:

 About The Author